-This PF Chang’s Lettuce Wraps recipe is a copycat of a restaurant favorite.
-A mixture of ground chicken, minced mushrooms, and onions, seasoned and cooked in oriental sauces and wrapped in fresh lettuce.
-Best of all, they take just 20 minutes to make!!
+This Chicken Lettuce Wraps recipe is a copycat of a restaurant favorite.
+It’s fresh and filling and takes just 20 minutes to make!!

-You know how I am about appetizers with my Asian meals!
-I love wontons, rangoons, and egg rolls with my Chinese food, but when I’m in the mood for something a little lighter, I make these lettuce wraps!
+We love appetizers with our Asian meals!
+Wontons, Rangoons, and Egg Rolls are among our favorites, but when I’m in the mood for something a little lighter, I make these Chicken Lettuce Wraps!

 Just like PF Changs!